Meet the Chefs + Artists of the Seafaring Speakeasy

 This year’s Forum centers around several events, including the Seafaring Speakeasy — an immersive, creative gathering that blends food, drink, art, and storytelling; and the Seafaring Symposium — a deeper, day-long convening focused on systems change, investment, workforce equity, food sovereignty, and scalable innovation across the seafood value chain.
 View the full event lineup here, and make sure you are registered!

-Guests will sample an array of creative drinks and Oregon-caught seafood prepared by chefs from across the state including:
+Creative drinks and Oregon-caught seafood prepared by chefs from across the state including:

 Maylin Chávez of Nácar Merroir y Terroir